fplab/ui-for-pl/src/itp.rst

 Overview
 ========
-Formal verification is essential to make sure important properties such as safety hold in software or hardware systems.

-  :cite:`klein09` Complete formal verification is the only known way to guarantee that a system is free of programming errors.
+  "Complete formal verification is the only known way to guarantee that a system is free of programming errors." :cite:`klein09`

 Important applications of formal verification include: aerospace softwares such as those who prevent airplane collision;
-microprocessor producers such as Intel have their own verification team; there are also works about the language Rust, which, though haven't been completely verified, provides safety and performance at the same time.
+microprocessor producers such as Intel have their own verification team.
 A cryptographic system must ensure that its protocol is error free, while the errors are hard to notice.

 An interactive theorem prover (ITP), sometimes refered to as proof assistant, is a programming environment that helps humans to write formal proofs.
 In contrast to automated theorem provers, ITPs require human guidance, though they also have a certain level of automation power.
 Different to a traditional proof conducted through a pen-and-paper approach, a formal proof conducted by computers is completely rigorous, and is oftenly tedious and hard.
+Similarly, a machine proof is usually cumbersome as well.
+For example, seL4, a verified microkernel that we will mention later, takes a total of about 23 person years for its development of framework, libraries and functional correctness proof, and those sums up to 200,000 lines of code in the ITP Isabelle. :cite:`klein09`

-It is worth noting that, when we say some formal proof done by a theorem prover works, we impose the implicit assumption that the theorem prover is error-free.
+It is worth noting that, usually we treat the theorem prover as a trusted computing base (TCB).
 In other words, we have to trust the theorem provers.

 Notable Computer-Aided Proofs